minminlittleshrimp/MCT-daemon/doc/mct.conf.md

     Group: genivi_mct (inherited from <basedir>mctpipes/ due to SGID)
     Permission: 620

-Thus DLT user applications (and also or attackers) can create the mct<PID> FIFO (for communication from mct-daemon to DLT user application) under <basedir>/mctpipes/.
+Thus MCT user applications (and also or attackers) can create the mct<PID> FIFO (for communication from mct-daemon to MCT user application) under <basedir>/mctpipes/.
 Since sticky bit is set the applications who creates the FIFO can only rename/delete it.

 Since SGID of <basedir>/mctpipes is set the group of mct<PID> FIFO will be genivi_mct which enables mct daemon to have write permission on all the mct<PID> FIFO.